The Problem I Set Out to Solve

 Gwen is someone whose ideal scenario is sharing equal planning loads with her friends and having fun while doing it.
 This goal and personality set up the right challenge to design Eunite.
 With the limited project timeline, I dived deeper into Gwen and her use case scenarios to ideate features and user flows while still considering June and Mike’s goals.
 I divided Gwen’s use case scenario into 2 stages (pre-trip and during trip).

-User goals — the type of platform that we should offer our users:
+User goals — the type of platform that Eunite should offer its users:

 Collaborative